-Land and buildings Infrastructure assets Plant and equipment Group total £m £m £m £m Cost 108.6 71.3 181.9 361.8 Depreciation (38.8) (28.5) (144.0) (211.3) Net book amount at 31 March 2016 69.8 42.8 37.9 150.5 Net book amount at 31 March 2015 71.5 44.2 43.3 159.0
+Land and buildings Infrastructure assets Plant and equipment Group total £m £m £m £m Cost 108.6 71.3 181.4 361.3 Accumulated depreciation (38.8) (28.5) (144.0) (211.3) Net book amount at 31 March 2016 69.8 42.8 37.4 150.0 Net book amount at 31 March 2015 71.5 44.2 42.8 158.5

-The Group's infrastructure assets were valued at 31 March 2016.
-These valuations were performed in accordance with IAS 16 which requires that assets subject to a policy of revaluation should be carried at their fair value less any subsequent accumulated depreciation and accumulated impairment losses.
+The Group's infrastructure assets were valued at 31 March 2015.
+These valuations were performed in accordance with IAS 16 'Property, Plant and Equipment' which requires that assets subject to a policy of revaluation should be carried at their fair value less any subsequent accumulated depreciation and accumulated impairment losses.

 IAS 16 allows, where market based evidence of fair value is not available due to the specialised nature of the items of property plan and equipment, an entity to estimate fair value using an income approach.
-Having considered the requirement of IAS 16, management concluded that the most reliable valuation method to determine the current value for the tangible fixed assets of a UK water company is a two-step approach:
+Having considered the requirement of IAS 16, Management concluded that the most reliable valuation method to determine the current value for the tangible fixed assets of a UK water company is a two-step approach:

 - Estimating the business value in use ('VIU'), using a discounted cash flow ('DCF') model excluding outperformance against Ofwat's targets to determine the business enterprise value.
 Excluding forecast outperformance against the regulatory allowance is a proxy for excluding any goodwill that a purchaser would pay for the business.
-The enterprise value was then cross-checked against the Regulatory Capital Value ('RCV'), and; - Allocating the VIU of the business (less relevant working capital balances) to individual classes of tangible fixed assets.
+The enterprise value was then cross-checked against the Regulatory Capital Value ('RCV'); and - Allocating the VIU of the business (less relevant working capital balances) to individual classes of tangible fixed assets.